 How to prepare yogurt mayonnaise without raw eggs

-To prepare mayonnaise with hard-boiled eggs, start by putting the egg in a small pot filled with cold water.
-Place it on the stove and, once the water starts boiling, cook it for 9 minutes (1).
+To prepare the mayonnaise with hard-boiled eggs, start by placing the egg in a saucepan full of cold water.
+Put it on the heat and, from when the water starts boiling, cook it for 9 minutes (1).
 After the time has passed, drain it and immediately run it under cold water.
-Once cooled, peel it (2) and cut it into 4 parts (3).
+Once it has cooled, shell it (2) and cut it into 4 parts (3).

-Take a tall and narrow container – the one from the immersion blender works great – and add the eggs and Greek yogurt.
-Add a pinch of salt and a generous tablespoon of lemon juice (4).
+Take a tall and narrow container – the immersion blender’s container works well – and place the eggs and Greek yogurt in it.
+Add a pinch of salt and an abundant tablespoon of lemon juice (4).
 Start blending with the immersion blender, using vertical movements to incorporate air (5).
-Continue for a minute or two until the egg is perfectly blended.
-Once you get a smooth and velvety sauce, add also the oil in a drizzle (about a tablespoon is enough) while continuing to blend, to slightly whip the sauce.
-In the end, you should achieve a smooth, homogeneous, and slightly whipped mixture (6).
+Continue for a minute or two, so the egg is thoroughly blended.
+When you have a smooth and velvety sauce, also add a dash of oil (about a tablespoon) while continuing to blend to slightly whip the sauce.
+In the end, you should have a smooth, homogeneous, and slightly whipped mixture (6).

 Storage

-You can store the mayonnaise with hard-boiled eggs in the refrigerator for a couple of days.
+You can store mayonnaise with hard-boiled eggs in the refrigerator for a couple of days.

 Tips and Variations

-To make this mayonnaise even lighter, you can substitute Greek yogurt with fat-free Greek yogurt with 0% fat.
+To make this mayonnaise even lighter, you can replace Greek yogurt with fat-free Greek yogurt.

-You can replace lemon with the same amount of vinegar if you prefer.
+Instead of lemon, you can use the same amount of vinegar if preferred.

-Depending on the use, you can customize this sauce by adding a teaspoon of mustard, a pinch of turmeric, some curry, or some chopped chives.
+Depending on how you intend to use it, you can customize this sauce by adding a teaspoon of mustard, a pinch of turmeric, a bit of curry, or some chopped chives.

 What can I use instead of yogurt?